Mathematics Course Descriptions

 MTH 380 Research Project

 In consultation with the instructor, students may determine a topic for research.
-Evaluation consists of a paper and a presentation before and audience of the student's peers.
+Evaluation consists of a paper and a presentation before an audience of the student’s peers.
 Prerequisite: Consent of instructor.

 MTH 450 Internship

 This course covers topics in advanced mathematics not normally covered in junior and senior level courses.
 Prerequisite:Consent of instructor.